San Marcos Growers LogoSan Marcos Growers

 Pennisetum alopecuroides PennStripe ['PAV300'] PPAF (PennStripe Fountain Grass) - A compact, dense-growing deciduous grass to 2 to 3 feet tall and wide with narrow green-white variegated leaves that are more narrow than other varieties of Pennisetum alopecuroides.
 The purple-tinged green feathery flower plumes of this Pennisetum rise to 3 to 4 feet and are noted to appear later than most Pennisetum alopecuroides cultivars, which often bloom as early as June and continue on until the end of summer.
 Plant in full sun to light shade in most any soil and water regularly to get established and then only occasionally - this plant is considered more drought tolerant in areas that receive some summer moisture but in mediterranean climates will likely need some irrigation.
 It will likely prove hardy down to at least USDA Zone 6.
 Cut back in late fall.
 Pennisetum alopecuroides is native to open lowlands and grasslands in Japan and throughout southeast Asia.
 There is some debate as to whether this species is also native in some parts of Australia where its spread can be shown to correspond to European settlement.
 If native the natural distribution is from tropical Queensland to the south of New South Wales mainly along the coast.
 This selection has a patent applied for it by Wagner Horticulture of South Carolina and was first discovered in a Florida tissue culture laboratory in 2005 as a variegated mutation of Pennisetum alopecuroides 'PA300' (also known under the trade name Nafray).
 It was selected for its green-white variegated foliage, which its parent did not exhibit and for its compact habit and narrower leaves.
 A very showy plant and has already been described by some as the "Morning Light" of the Pennisetum in reference to the very showy and popular variegated Miscanthus cultivar 'Morning Light'.
 Traditionally Pennisetum alopecuroides cultivars have not been used much in southern California due to their deciduous nature but this plant may prove showy enough to change this.
 Though not yet listed as such in all nomenclatural databases, recent treatment of the genus Pennisetum has all species included in the genus Cenchrus with Pennisetum alopecuroides now called Cenchrus setosus subsp. setosus.
 Until such time as these new names become recognized in the horticultural trades, we have decided to continue to list this plant, which we no longer grow as Pennisetum alopecuroides.

-This information about Pennisetum alopecuroides PennStripe ['PAV300'] PP 21,693 displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Pennisetum alopecuroides PennStripe ['PAV300'] PP 21,693 displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]